Qubic-Qulang/qulang-app/proposal/README.md

 - Establishment of dedicated forums (Discord, Telegram, or similar platforms) for direct community interaction, announcements, issue reporting, and support.

 **Contributor Recognition Program**
-- Community contributors will be publicly recognized and rewarded within the platform, showcasing their valuable contributions prominently on Qulang’s website and community channels.
+- Community contributors will be publicly recognized and rewarded within the platform, showcasing their valuable contributions prominently on Qulang's website and community channels.

 **Educational Resources and Webinars**
-- Hosting periodic educational webinars and creating detailed resources to educate users on utilizing Qulang’s features effectively, understanding blockchain integrations, and optimizing AI model deployments.
+- Hosting periodic educational webinars and creating detailed resources to educate users on utilizing Qulang's features effectively, understanding blockchain integrations, and optimizing AI model deployments.

 By actively involving community members at every stage—from development and testing to deployment and expansion—Qulang seeks to build an inclusive, sustainable ecosystem that maximizes collective innovation and shared success.